sait-lab/learn-git/git-branching.md

 ![basic-branching-5-log](./git-branching.assets/basic-branching-5-log.png)

 After your super-important fix is deployed, you’re ready to switch back to the work you were doing before you were interrupted.
-However, first you’ll delete the `hotfix` branch, because you no longer need it — the `master` branch points at the same place.
+However, first you’ll delete the `hotfix` branch, because you no longer need it — the `main` branch points at the same place.
 You can delete it with the `-d` option to `git branch`:

 ```
 $ git branch -d hotfix